grassLEE/grassLeeBlog/blog/2023/getting-started-with-technical-writing/index.md

 It's a fair assumption that most people are familiar with the common WYSIWYG platforms, but if this is not the case, log into Google (or create an account, they are FREE!), and follow this quick-start [tutorial](https://support.google.com/docs/answer/7068618?hl=en&co=GENIE.Platform%3DDesktop&oco=0).
 Make sure to familiarize yourself with the basic commands to properly format, save, and share your content.

-The last two entries (iA Writer and OxygenXML) demonstrate some of the more advanced principles of technical writing, i.e. **structured writing**.
-These tools leverage a lightweight markup language, as in the case with iA Writer, and modular, component based writing, found with OxygenXML.
+The last two entries (iA Writer and OxygenXML) demonstrate some of the more advanced principles of technical writing, i.e., **structured writing**.
+These tools leverage a lightweight markup language, as in the case with iA Writer, and modular, component-based writing, found with OxygenXML.

-We'll spend a bit more time with that concept and its far reaching potential in a later article, but for now let's focus on something more tangible and easy to pickup.
+We'll spend a bit more time with that concept and its far-reaching potential in a later article, but for now let's focus on something more tangible and easier to pick up.

 ## Learning Markdown:

 There are several great resources available for learning everything you need to know to start writing with Markdown.
 A couple of my favorites include this [**free tutorial**](https://www.markdowntutorial.com/lesson/1/), and the textbook, *The Markdown Guide* available on [**Amazon**](https://www.amazon.com/Markdown-Guide-Matt-Cone-ebook/dp/B07G7JB641/ref=sr_1_1?crid=V3PPDG97Z61J&keywords=markdown+guide&qid=1678321060&sprefix=markdown+guid%2Caps%2C183&sr=8-1).

-But I'd like to spend a little bit of time demonstrating some lesser known syntax and functional capabilities available through Markdown.
+But I'd like to spend a little bit of time demonstrating some lesser-known syntax and functional capabilities available through Markdown.

 ### Linking to sections within a document:
-Of course, both of the above resources will go into great detail concerning hyperlinks, including inline and reference options.
+Of course, both above resources will go into great detail concerning hyperlinks, including inline and reference options.

 However, what about navigation links for text sections within a Markdown file?